briandrum/codes.forchagrin.com/_chapters/chapter-543-streets-and-sidewalks.md

 ## Cross references

 * Construction or repair of sidewalk at owner's expense - see Ohio R.C.
-729.01 et seq.
+[729.01][ORC Section 729.01] et seq.
 * Notice to construct or repair sidewalks - see Ohio R.C.
-729.03 et seq.
+[729.03][ORC Section 729.03] et seq.
 * Unlawful congregation on sidewalks - see GEN. OFF.
 509.03(a)(4)
 * Streets and sidewalks - see Title One - Streets and Public Services Code